westhouseproject/migrations/README.md

 Create the database tables, make changes to their schemas, and have them versioned for easy fallback.

+This project uses @visionmedia's [node-migrate](https://github.com/visionmedia/node-migrate).
+You can learn more about it from its [README](https://github.com/visionmedia/node-migrate/blob/0.1.3/Readme.md) file.

 ## Quick Start

 Be sure to have Node.js.